 In some parks there are special bins for dog waste but generally litter bins should be used for this purpose.
-You can report instances of dog fouling by clicking on the button below.
-Dog fouling will be removed within 24 hours if in a play area and within five working days for all other areas.
+Once reported to us, dog fouling will be removed within 24 hours if in a play area and within five working days for all other areas.